TLINDEN/gowipe/README.md

 You can tweak mode and round numbers.
-Other modes are `zero`, which uses zeroes for overwriting (not recommended) or `encrypt` which encrypts the data using AES and a strong random key.
+Other modes are `zero`, which uses zeroes for overwriting (not recommended) or `encrypt` which encrypts the data using ChaCha20Poly1305 and a strong random key.
 This is the most secure but also to slowest mode.

 Although you can use `gowipe` on SSD disks, it doesn't make much